benkuper/MyOSC/README.md

 MyOSC can also receive vibrate OSC messages from applications to make the connected myo vibrate

 ### Installation / Usage

-Install using the MyOSC.exe in the /air folder.
+Windows : Install using the MyOSC.exe in the "installers" folder.
+Mac : Install using the MyOSC.dmg in the "installers" folder.
+You might need to copy "myo.framework" from the official Myo SDK from Thalmic into the "~/Library/Frameworks" folder of your computer.

 When installed, application should open full screen.
 - Hit "Escape" to hide it.
 - Left click on the system tray icon to open it again